Family: Turdidae (Thrushes)

 Justification of Red List category

-The last well-documented sighting of this species was in 1994 (Clement and Hathway 2000), with an unconfirmed report in 1988, and no subsequent records despite further surveys in most of the historical range in Kamako'u-Pelekunu.
-It may have been driven extinct by disease spread by introduced mosquitoes, and as a result of habitat destruction.
-However, it cannot yet be presumed to be Extinct because the remote Oloku'i Plateau has not been resurveyed recently and could conceivably still harbour some birds.
-Any remaining population is likely to be tiny, and for these reasons it is treated as Critically Endangered (Possibly Extinct).
+The last confirmed sighting of this species was in 1980 (Pyle and Pyle 2017), with unconfirmed reports in 1988, 1994 and 2005, and no subsequent records despite further surveys in most of the historical range in Kamako'u-Pelekunu.
+It may have been driven extinct by diseases spread by introduced mosquitoes and habitat destruction.
+A set of papers published in 2017 (Akcakaya et al

 IUCN Ecosystem -- Terrestrial biome